BiFuzz: A Two-Stage Fuzzing Tool for Open-World Video Games: Two-Stage Fuzzing Tool: BiFuzz

 \subsection{Global Fuzzing}

 A character is an object controlled by the player. \toolname{} imitates typical player operations by determining the order in which the character passes through keypoints.
 This order is guided by a parameter that records each keypoint's pass/not pass status and priority.
-In this paper, a play style is defined by the characteristics of the player's operation expected by testers, and is configured prior to fuzzing. \toolname{} assigns weighted probabilities to candidate parameter values based on the specified play style.
+This paper defines a play style by the player operation characteristics expected by testers, and is configured prior to fuzzing. \toolname{} assigns weighted probabilities to candidate parameter values based on the specified play style.
 For example, in a play style where the character is expected to pass through all keypoints, all boolean parameters indicating keypoint passage are set to $true$.
-As illustrated, parameter values are selected based on a weighted probability distribution.
+As illustrated, the parameter values are selected based on a weighted probability distribution.